dew-landscapes/envClean/README.md

 It assumes the desired end result is a plausible list of taxa recorded at space and time locations for use in further analysis.
 This is _not the same_ as an authoritative checklist of taxa for any space and time locations.

 While there are many implied and explicit decisions to make (e.g. there may be a lot of work to set up for new data sets), there is no manual input required once those decisions are made - these functions have the potential to provide an automated workflow from combined data through to analysis-ready data.
+Some help with reporting on the cleaning process also included.

 ## Installation